VITACCESS MELANOMA UK APP PRIVACY notice

 When you install the app, you will be asked to register with us and provide us with information to enable us to assess your eligibility for participation in the study, including to check that you are over 18 and a genuine melanoma patient.
 The information we collect for these purposes include:

-Once you have completed this information, if you have entered valid details, we will send you a username and password for the app by email.
+Once you have completed this information, if you have entered valid details, you will be able to log in to the app.
 We will also assign you with a respondent ID, which we will use for the purposes of administering your use of the app and the information you provide.
-If you have not provided valid details or are not eligible to participate (which we may assess before or after the username and password have been sent), we will let you know, and will remove your details from our systems within a reasonable period – see section 7 below.
+If you have not provided valid details or are not eligible to participate (which we may assess before or after the username and password have been sent), we will let you know, and will remove your details from our systems within a reasonable period – see section 8 below.

 We conduct surveys using the app, to assist with the study and aimed at understanding about participants living with melanoma, and investigating adverse events, symptoms and health-related quality of life in the real-world setting.

-You will first be asked to answer some background questions requesting further information about you, such as your general health (e.g. diet, smoking, alcohol intake, exercise) date of diagnosis, stage of disease and current treatment.
-They include a question about your ethnic origin (which is optional to complete) – your response will assist us to better help understand how epidemiology varies by ethnicity.
+You will be asked to complete a medical profile about yourself, which will include information such as your general health (e.g. diet, smoking, alcohol intake, exercise) date of diagnosis, stage of disease and current treatment.
+The profile includes a question about your ethnic origin (which is optional to complete) – your response will assist us to better help understand how epidemiology varies by ethnicity.

 We will also ask you to designate a friend or family member to contact us in the event of your death – please check with this person that they are happy for us to hold their details.